 Instead of mixing and matching exercises per workout, you will center your secondary exercises around that specific muscle group.

 Ideally, you will target that specific muscle with one large primary compound exercise, followed by 1-2 secondary exercises that further train that muscle.

 It is okay to use 1-2 isolation exercise per day to target your specific muscle, provided you have done a compound primary exercise.

-You can 2-3 biceps focused exercises per day, twice per week.
+You will do 2-3 biceps focused exercises per workout, twice per week.

 Bicep Workout 1